|

 - CESAIRE:

-French form of Roman Caesar, meaning
+French form of Roman Latin Cæsar, meaning

 - CHARLEMAGNE:

-From French Charles le Magne, meaning "Charles
+Derived from French Charles le Magne, meaning "Charles

 the Great."